-The fact is french press coffee maker with its heritage of more than a century should be better than other coffee makers!
+Fact: French press coffee maker is more than a century old!
 If you are talking about the very first "appearance" of french press, then it would be in 1840's when the concept of press and plunger brewing system was first introduced, however, it the press concept did not really take off then.

 Have you ever heard of this statement about how the grind is not good enough for espresso maker, but maybe it can be used for french press!
 What type of mentality is that?
 French press similar to espresso maker deserves a good grind.